philogb/notes/_posts/2015-07-02-unisphere.markdown

 fear of heights and thus make ideal bridge workers, the company brought a team of fifty Mohawk Indians from the Caughnawaga reservation on the St. Lawrence River near Montreal to Pittsburgh to build the sphere.
-Surrounded by a 350-foot-diameter pool smacjkin the heart of the fairgrounds, the Unisphere was always intended to be permanent, unlike the Trylon and Perisphere, which were demolished and melted down to make weapons during World War II.*
+Surrounded by a 350-foot-diameter pool smack in the heart of the fairgrounds, the Unisphere was always intended to be permanent, unlike the Trylon and Perisphere, which were demolished and melted down to make weapons during World War II.*